OPEN ENsemble

 - be unedited, with all participants playing in one venue at the same time

-One ensemble in each category (Ensemble of the Year and Brass Ensemble of the Year) should be selected to represent each local authority, recognised music organisation, and Scotland's independent schools.
+For the online competition one ensemble should be selected to represent each local authority, recognised music organisation, and Scotland's independent schools.
 We encourage each local authority and group to have their own competitions to select their final entry.
+Closing entry date for next year's competition is 31 December 2025.
+Entries should be submitted using the online booking form (coming soon) where you will find information on how to upload your video and music.

-The chosen entries will then be submitted for judging by our panel of esteemed adjudicators.
-The winning ensembles will be awarded the title of Ensemble of the Year and Brass Ensemble of the Year and receive a cash prize to further their musical experiences, the Maid of Morven Trophy and an all-expenses paid trip to play a prime slot at the Solo Performer of the Year National Final at The Royal Conservatoire of Scotland.
+The chosen entries will be submitted for judging by our panel of esteemed adjudicators who will select seven ensembles to go on to compete at the 2026 National Final on Sunday 1 March in the Royal Conservatoire of Scotland.
+The winning ensemble will be awarded the title of Open Ensemble of the Year and receive a cash prize to further their musical experiences, the Maid of Morven Trophy and an all-expenses paid trip to play a prime slot at the Solo Performer of the Year National Final at the Royal Conservatoire of Scotland.

 Ensemble of the Year is a chance for your ensemble to get experience playing together and push your performance skills to the next level.
 You’ll be in with a chance of being recognised as some of the brightest young musical talent in Scotland and being awarded a cash prize, trophy and a performance slot at the Royal Conservatoire of Scotland.

-If you are a young musician, speak to your music teacher or band conductor to let them know you're interested in entering the competition.
+If you are a young musician, speak to your music teacher or enemble conductor to let them know you're interested in entering the competition.

 They should contact the following person to get details about entering the competition: